Mahadeva Subramania Mani: Early life and career

-On 15 January 1933 he migrated to Calcutta to seek employment and build his career.
-He then joined Bangabasi College, Sealdah, Calcutta as a part-time demonstrator and tutor for Physics and earned a salary of Rs.
+On 15 January 1933, he migrated to Calcutta to seek employment and build his career.
+He then joined Bangabasi College, Sealdah, Calcutta, as a part-time demonstrator and tutor for physics and earned a salary of Rs.
 10/- per month.
 During this period he collaborated with Sir C. V. Raman on insect coloration.
 He worked at the Indian Museum and also as an honorary Research student at the Zoological Survey of India, Calcutta.
-He later on (1937) joined as a Research Assistant to Imperial Entomologist, Imperial Agricultural Research Institute, Pusa, Delhi, and a position from which he resigned in 1944.
-He worked with Dr. Hem Singh Pruthi at Pusa, and Dr. Birbal Sahni, then at Lucknow, who recognising the pioneering work in scientific research, strongly proposed M. S. Mani's Membership to the Royal Society, England.
+He later on (1937) joined as a research assistant to Imperial Entomologist, Imperial Agricultural Research Institute, Pusa, Delhi, and a position from which he resigned in 1944.
+He worked with Dr. Hem Singh Pruthi at Pusa, and Dr. Birbal Sahni, then at Lucknow, who recognising the pioneering work in scientific research, and strongly proposed M. S. Mani's membership to the Royal Society, England.
 He was denied promotion while his ‘junior’ was promoted and hence he chose to seek his future elsewhere and resigned.
-He remained unemployed for sometime; he earned a living by working as an interpreter and German Language translator, during World War II, in the Censor Section of the Army H.Q., New Delhi, translating for the British Indian Army, 'official ' documents captured from the Germans.
+He remained unemployed for some time; he earned a living by working as an interpreter and German language translator, during World War II, in the Censor Section of the Army H.Q., New Delhi, translating for the British Indian Army, 'official ' documents captured from the Germans.
 He would monitor radio broadcasts from Berlin and provide English transcripts.
 He also translated German language technical journals and scientific reports.
 As a matter of fact, he provided the English version of the German technology, for manufacturing hydrogenated oil ['Vanaspati'] in India to the founder of the manufacturing plant at Modinagar.